Foskya/Computercraft_scripts/README.md

 # Computercraft_scripts
-scripts for the Minecraft mod ComputerCraft
+Scripts for the Minecraft mod ComputerCraft